PlyrStar93/Pixy-2016/pixyi2c-test/readme.md

 ### Connection

 The Arduino UNO connects to PC via USB.
 GND, +5V, A4, A5 extend to breadboard.
-The two Pixys directly connect their I2C port from the breadboard:
+The two Pixys have their communication ports directly connected to the breadboard using I<sup>2</sup>C standard:

 | Arduino | Pixy |
 | ------- | ---- |